 - To show YouTube or other demonstration videos.
 There are so many great videos online that graphically explain chemistry, physics, and much more.
 They are much more relatable to students of today than chalk and talk.

 - To add audio to a PowerPoint presentation.
 PowerPoint is a great tool, especially for an interactive whiteboard.
 If you add audio, it stands alone.

 - To record and listen to the music of students learning an instrument.
 Some of the speakers have microphones, which may be useful for music students.

-- To provide audio for any language class to use with an interactive whiteboard.
+- To provide audio for any language class to use with an electronic whiteboard.
 The benefit of computer speakers for learning a second language can’t be overstated.
 It allows the student to hear the proper accent.

 Types Of Computer Speakers

 - 2.0 Computer Speakers.
 2.0 computer speakers are the most commonly used.
 It’s small with a small speaker driver and consequently less powerful bass frequencies.
 It will give a better sound than the speaker on your computer because it has a left and right speaker.